Sony Music: George Michael

-The British artist, George Michael, signed to Columbia in the U.S. and Epic worldwide, advised Sony executives in 1990 that he would not be appearing in music videos to support his forthcoming album, Listen Without Prejudice, Vol. 1.
+British artist George Michael, signed to Columbia in the U.S. and Epic worldwide, advised Sony executives in 1990 that he would not be appearing in music videos to support his forthcoming album, Listen Without Prejudice Vol. 1.
 Michael then accused Sony of not promoting the album at all.
 He sued in the UK in 1992, asking to be released from his contract.
 Sony ultimately prevailed in the courts in 1994, but Michael's contract was bought out by other labels.
 Some 11 years later, Michael licensed tracks to Sony for release.

 Michael Jackson and Tommy Mottola

 The release of Invincible was preceded by a dispute between Michael Jackson and Sony Music Entertainment.
 Jackson had expected the licenses to the masters of his albums to revert to him sometime in the early 2000s, after which he would be able to promote the material however he pleased and keep the profits; however, clauses in the contract set the revert date years into the future.
 Jackson discovered that the attorney who had represented him in the deal had also been representing Sony.
 He was also concerned that for years Sony had been pressuring him to sell his share in its music catalog venture; he feared that Sony might have had a conflict of interest, since if Jackson's career failed, he would have had to sell his share of the catalog at a low price.
 Jackson sought an early exit from his contract.

 In July 2002, Jackson alleged that the then-Sony Music chairman Tommy Mottola was a "devil" and "racist" who did not support his African-American artists, using them merely for his own gain.
 He charged that Mottola had called his colleague Irv Gotti a "fat nigger".
 Sony refused to renew Jackson's contract, and claimed that a $25 million promotional campaign had failed because Jackson refused to tour in the United States.